ct-js/docs.ctjs.rocks/docs/tut-making-platformer.md

 Now let's move to the `Checkpoint`'s type and edit its "On Step" code.

 We will check for collision with the Robot, and when it happens, we will store a rescue point inside the Robot's copy.
-Remove the line `ct.types.move(this);` and add this code:
+Remove the line `this.move();` and add this code:

 ```js
 var robot = ct.place.meet(this, this.x, this.y, 'Robot');